nuxt-hub/core/docs/content/1.docs/2.features/ai.md

     The model options.
     ::collapsible
       ::field{name="...modelOptions" type="any"}
-      Options for the model you choose can be found in the [Worker AI's models documentation](https://developers.cloudflare.com/workers-ai/models/).
+      Options for the model you choose can be found in the [Worker AI models documentation](https://developers.cloudflare.com/workers-ai/models/).
       ::field{name="stream" type="boolean"}
       Whether results should be [streamed](#streaming-responses) as they are generated.
     ::